Kudaes/rust_tips_and_tricks/README.md

 ## Function signatures
 If you are using DInvoke to call WinAPI, you will need to define the signature for every function that you are dynamically calling.
 This is something similar to what is done in C#, where in order to create a Delegate you need to define the input and output parameters of the function.
-Defining a WinAPI function's signature is very easy:
+Defining a WinAPI function's prototype is very easy:
 * If this call is contained in what we know as Win32 (documented Windows API), then look for the signature in the crate [windows](https://microsoft.github.io/windows-docs-rs/doc/windows/index.html).
 * If the call belongs to the undocumented part of the WinAPI, get the signature from the crate [ntapi](https://docs.rs/ntapi/latest/ntapi/).
 * If it is not defined in any of those crates, you will need to manually create the signature.
-Take a look at the existing examples in DInvoke in order to success in this task.
+Take a look at the existing examples in `DInvoke_rs::dinvok` in order to success in this task.

-Once you know which parameters are expected and returned, go to the `data` crate and just define the function as a new data type:
+Once you know which parameters are expected and returned, just define the function's prototype as a new data type:
 ```rust
 pub type NewWinApiFunction = unsafe extern "system" fn (HANDLE, *mut PVOID, usize, *mut usize, u32, u32) -> i32;
 ```